Santa Fe resident Susan Swartz knew early in 2018 that the drought in her community would be punishing this year.

 Managing uncertain water in a desert

 Questions of who gets to use water, how often, and when are complicated in the American Southwest.
-According to Sarah Porter, director of the Kyl Center for Water Policy at the University of Arizona, it all dates back to when settlers arrived in the arid region and started to parse out water rights.
+According to Sarah Porter, director of the Kyl Center for Water Policy at Arizona State University,* it all dates back to when settlers arrived in the arid region and started to parse out water rights.

-“They developed this doctrine called prior appropriations, which means the person who got there first and diverted water had the senior rights,” Porter said.
+“They developed this doctrine called prior appropriation,* which means the person who got there first and diverted water had the senior rights,” Porter said.

 Today, rights to water from rivers and reservoirs are managed between states and localities.
 For major rivers like the Rio Grande and the Colorado, rights are managed through agreements between states called compacts.
 When resources are strapped, like in the case of prolonged drought, disputes often crop up.